The Authentic of Balinese Art Through Cultural Heritage

 Balinese Textiles

-Endek textile began to evolve since 1985, during the reign of King Dalem Waturenggong in Gelgel Klungkung precisely in one village named Sulang Village.
-Although the Endek fabric has existed since the existence of Gelgel Kingdom, it only began to grow rapidly in Sulang Village after the independence day of Indonesia around 1975-1985.
+Endek Textile began to evolve in 1985, during the reign of King Dalem Waturenggong in Gelgel Klungkung precisely in one village named Sulang Village.
+Although the Endek fabric has existed since the existence of the Gelgel Kingdom, it only began to grow rapidly in Sulang Village after the independence day of Indonesia around 1975-1985.
 Nowadays, one of the areas in Bali, Sidemen Village in Karangasem Regency known as a famous fabric craftsman village.
 They usually make weaving cloth as their daily activity.
 Almost all female residents in this village, young and old are able to weave at least for simple patterns.